-Across the United States, large public gatherings have been cancelled, or even banned, in the wake of the rapidly spreading Coronavirus, or COVID-19.
-As a result, consumers are re-thinking their travel plans and businesses are being forced to cancel long-planned meetings and conventions.
-Unless refunds are issued, countless people are now stuck with costly, yet unusable, tickets and reservations.
-In addition to these disappointed consumers, business owners too must face the detrimental economic consequences and the potential disruptions in business wrought by the Coronavirus, ranging from worker shortages, to transportation disruptions, to the closure of production plants and ports of entry, and bans on travel and mandated quarantines.
+Across the United States, large public gatherings have been canceled, or even banned, in the wake of the rapidly spreading Coronavirus, or COVID-19.
+As a result, consumers are re-thinking their travel plans, and businesses are being forced to cancel long-planned meetings and conventions.
+Unless refunds are issued, countless people are now stuck with costly, yet unusable, tickets, and reservations.
+In addition to these disappointed consumers, business owners too must face the detrimental economic consequences and the potential disruptions in business wrought by the Coronavirus, ranging from worker shortages to transportation disruptions, to the closure of production plants and ports of entry, and bans on travel and mandated quarantines.

 Because it is unknown how long the Coronavirus will continue to be a threat, business owners have critical decisions to make in the days and weeks to come.
 Chiefly, under these unusual circumstances, businesses should begin to engage in careful analysis to determine if the Coronavirus might trigger the force majeure clause in any of their existing business contracts.